Homemade Hamburger Buns with Freshly Milled Flour

 To start, add the very warm water (between 105-110 degrees F), yeast, and honey to the bowl of a stand mixer with a dough hook attachment.

 Mix together and cover.
-If using active dry yeast, allow the yeast to proof for 5-10 minutes.
+Allow the yeast to proof for 5-10 minutes.
 It should look puffy and bubbly if it is activated.

 If using instant yeast add with the rest of the ingredients.